XXPerez/Codeigniter4Modular/README.md

 	];
 ```

-Each filter you declare inside a module, must to be aliased in app/Config/Filters.php to be able to declared inside a rule.
+Each filter you declare inside a module, must to be aliased in app/Config/Filters.php to be able to be used inside a rule.
 ```php
 	public $aliases = [
 		'csrf'     => \CodeIgniter\Filters\CSRF::class,